Declaring goods and paying any duty for UK businesses that trade with the EU in a no-deal Brexit.

 Software providers offer software that enables you to make customs declarations electronically to HMRC’s systems.

 You can make export declarations using HMRC’s National Export System.
 It operates within the Customs Handling of Import and Export Freight (CHIEF) system, which controls the movement of international cargo.

 If you’re using an agent, courier or freight forwarder, they’ll ask you to complete a commercial invoice.
 The commercial invoice must show the price you’re selling your goods for.

 You must list separately, the price of any freight costs or export insurance (which you may have included in the selling price).

 Check what data you need for full and simplified export declarations.

 VAT, Excise and Customs Duty on goods you import or export

 In addition to making import declarations, you may also be required to pay VAT, Excise or Customs Duty when you import your goods.
 The following sections provide a high level overview of these rules.
-Further information will be published ahead of March 2019 on what tariffs will apply in the event of a no deal scenario.
+Further information will be published ahead of October 2019 on what tariffs will apply in a no-deal Brexit.